Scope: Prime Mover Free / Pro version

 max_input_time = 0;

-If you are on super powerful dedicated server and exporting / restoring a very big site for which you have a big RAM (like 16GB or even bigger) – by all means use it, e.g. setting
+If you are on a super-powerful dedicated server and exporting/restoring a very big site for which you have a big RAM (like 16GB or even bigger), by all means use it, e.g., setting

 memory_limit=16384M;

-This will configure 16GB to PHP to be used for your site.
+This will configure 16GB for PHP to be used for your site.

 Apache timeout configuration steps